Posterior asymptotics in Wasserstein metrics on the real line

-Finally, we note that asymptotic results given in this paper can be utilized to obtain posterior consistency and its convergence rate with respect to strong metrics such as the total variation as developed in \cite{chae2017novel}.
-Their key idea is that the total variation between smooth densities can be upper bounded by their Wasserstein distance of order 1.
-Recently, the same authors found sharper inequalities between Wasserstein and total variation for smooth densities, see \cite{chae2019wasserstein}, which might give refined results.
+We note that asymptotic results given in this paper might be utilized to obtain posterior consistency and its convergence rate with respect to strong metrics such as the total variation.
+For this, the key is to obtain posterior convergence rate in the Wasserstein metric and bound the total variation between smooth densities by a power of the Wasserstein metric.
+More precisely, if $P$ and $Q$ possess smooth Lebesgue densities $p$ and $q$, one can prove that $\|p-q\|_1 \lesssim W_p^\alpha (P, Q)$ for some $\alpha > 0$, see \cite{chae2020wasserstein} for a sharp inequality.
+This is a certain reverse inequality because the total variation generates a stronger topology than $W_p$ in the space of all probability measures on a bounded metric space.
+This kind of reverse inequality and related theory for posterior consistency are the main motivation of the present paper, which was firstly considered in \cite{chae2017novel}.

+We conclude by discussing an example where total variation consistency and a mild condition implies Wasserstein consistency.
+This is a non--trivial finding.
+For a given kernel density function $k$ on $\bbR$, consider a location mixture \be p(x) = \int k(x-z) dG(z), \ee which is often called a convolution.
+A prior $\Pi$ on $p$ can be induced from a prior on the mixing distribution $G$.
+With slight abuse of notation, we use the same notation $\Pi$ for the prior of $G$.
+Suppose that the true distribution is also of the form \eqref{eq:location-mixture}, that is $p_0(x) = \int k(x-z) dG_0(z)$ for some probability measure $G_0$.
+In this case, posterior consistency with respect to the total variation automatically implies the consistency in $W_2$.
+Suppose that $k$ is symmetric about the origin, $\int x^2 k(x) dx < \infty$, and that $\tilde k(t) \neq 0$ for every $t\in \bbR$, where $\tilde k$ is the Fourier transform of $f$ defined as $\tilde k(t) = \int e^{-itx} k(x) dx$.